RobMeades/DMUClass116/README.md

 * trailer composite:  7 off 3-seater double, 7 off 2-seater double, 4 off 3-seater single, 8 off 2-seater single.

 ## `partitions.blend`
 The internal partitions.
+There are several sorts:

+* front and rear side of the passenger compartment partition,
+* inner and outer sides of the brake van compartment partition,
+* front and rear side of the driver's compartment partition.

+Despite their simplicity these caused me immense problems in Blender: I could never, no matter what I did, make the flat sides (which you should lie on the 3D printer's heat bed) completely flat.
+So please check, when placing them in your slicer program, that they lie completely flat after slicing and, if not, cut them in your slicer program very slightly, just enough to create a truly flat face against the heat bed.

-There are three sorts: the front and read side of the passenger compartment divider and the driver's compartment divider.
-They should be printed at 0.15 mm resolution in natural ASA, no supports required, just make sure to lie them with the flat side against the heat plate (each partition has only one flat side).
+They should be printed at 0.15 mm resolution in natural ASA, brim advisable, no supports required.
+You will need to print three sets of the passenger compartment and two sets of the driver's compartment partitions.

 ## `dmu_library.blend`
 This file is a collection of the various component parts I used in creating all of the above: the jigsaw pattern, body template, un-cut chassis sides, various punches for windows/hinges/door-stops etc.  Not to be printed in itself, just a useful repository of tools.